UCANR-IGIS/caladaptr/README.md

 1)  Create a ‘Cal-Adapt API Request’ object

-2)  Feed the API Request object into a function that fetches data (either values or rasters\*)
+2)  Feed the API Request object into a function that fetches data (either values or cropped rasters)

-3)  Massage the data that comes back into the format you require (e.g., a data frame or clipped raster)
+3)  Wrangle the data that comes back into the format you require

-## Sample Usage: Get Annual Projected Temperature at a Point Location
+## Example: Get Annual Projected Temperature at a Point Location

 1)  Load the package: